Irina Zaks, Drupal Trainer Reading estimate: 6 minutes

 If you are moving to D9, prepare to completely rebuild your custom modules with a completely new approach.
 Plan to begin with converting .info files to .yml files, hooks to D9 APIs, and D7 variables to D9 configuration; begin using the D9 state system and using composer for package management, and many other advanced tools that make a developer’s life exciting and fun.

 Converting modules is much easier for Backdrop CMS because its codebase is similar to Drupal 7 and generally needs very few changes to convert.
-Backdrop also includes a Drupal compatibility layer which should reenable both deprecated and Drupal functions (even those with the format “drupal_XXX,” such as drupal_set_message).
+Backdrop also includes a Drupal compatibility layer, which should reenable both deprecated and Drupal functions (even those with the format “drupal_XXX,” such as drupal_set_message).
 Conversion of custom modules is a major component of the estimate for an upgrade.

 Now that you have all ingredients of the migration recipe listed, you can do the math, add the price of each component and decide what is or is not affordable for your organization, both short-term and long-term.

 Some sites can be upgraded with “one-click,” while others need more elaborate and time-consuming migrations.
 Budget is a major factor that defines where you will take your website, and your investment in the discovery and planning phase will both save you money and improve your quality of life.
+Read more about migration posts in this post.

 Discover More